 Wiith his friendly manner and down-to-earth lectures, has assisted many to enter a new sense of awareness and come to realize and accept that the power to institute change comes from within.
 While sharing his own spiritual and emotional growth, he guides his listeners in increasing their self-esteem and allowing old fears and behaviors to make way for a new and fulfilling lifestyle.

 Vincent Austin-Cole – M.S.W., L.C.S.W.

 Vincent has worked with and advocated for individuals with issues ranging from addiction to mental health challenges.
 For the past 14 years, he has taught people how to use healthy coping skills in order to alleviate intense emotional discomfort.
 He uses proven treatment techniques that are based in CBT, DBT, Client-Centered, and Family Systems therapies.
 Besides working with those who are having difficulty navigating life’s many stressors, Vincent also has extensive experience helping those who are gay, lesbian, bisexual, transgendered & questioning (dealing with “coming out” issues).
 Vincent is available to work individually (15 years and older), as well as couples and families.
 His priority is helping with the process of Paving Pathways to Peacefulness, to cultivate a more hopeful future.

 Theresa Barrett – B.S.W., C.A.S., C.L.C.

-Theresa Barrett, BSW, CAS, CLC has been a counselor at The Starting Point for since 1985.
+Theresa has been a counselor at The Starting Point for since 1985.
 Her background is in psychiatric social work and addictions.
-Theresa is eclectic in working with clients, using a variety of treatment methods and is committed to providing the highest quality care.
-Theresa’s areas of expertise are addictions, anxiety, depression, and codependency.
+She is eclectic in working with clients, using a variety of treatment methods and is committed to providing the highest quality care.
+Her areas of expertise are addictions, anxiety, depression, and codependency.
 She works primarily with individuals and couples and those with LGBT concerns.